nielsenramon/chalk/README.md

     bundle exec jekyll serve

-### Deploy to GitHub Pages
+## Deploy to GitHub Pages

-Run this in the root project folder in your console:
+Before you deploy, commit your changes to any working branch except the `gh-pages` one then run the following command:

     bin/deploy

+**Important note**: Chalk does not support the standard way of Jekyll hosting on GitHub Pages.
+You need to deploy your working branch with the `bin/deploy` script.
+This is because Chalk uses Jekyll plugins that aren't supported by GitHub pages.

 You can find more info on how to use the gh-pages branch and a custom domain [here](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/).